 Diet for Healing

-The best way to get the vitamins and nutrients your body needs is through proper diet.
-A nutrient-dense diet that is also protein rich is vital to your path to healing and a key part of a holistic healing system.
+The best way to get the vitamins and nutrients your body needs are through proper diet.
+A nutrient-dense diet that is also protein-rich is vital to your path to healing and a key part of a holistic healing system.
 Proper diet also helps your body deal with the stress of detoxing and allows you to rest more soundly, both of which are vital to any recovery program.

 You should avoid things like sugar and highly processed foods, as these are poor sources of nutrients and can increase your cravings for drugs or alcohol.
 To increase the specific nutrients that your body needs to heal, there are some foods you should especially include in your diet.

 - Foods Rich in B Vitamins – Dark green vegetables like broccoli, spinach, asparagus, and green peppers are excellent sources of B vitamins.
 Liver, lentils, beets and romaine lettuce are also packed with B vitamins.